networknext/next/docs/source/next_server_t.rst

 This function blocks for up to 10 seconds to ensure that all session data, server events and match data are recorded.

-After calling this function, destroy the server via *next_server_destroy*.
+After calling this function, you can destroy the server via *next_server_destroy*.

 **Parameters:**